nathanpower1/nathanpower1/README.md

 ### UCDBikes Bike Rental Service App

-This version of BoldlyNavigatingNature (UCDBikes) is a web application to display occupance and weather information for Dublin Bikes stations across Dublin City.
+* This version of BoldlyNavigatingNature (UCDBikes) is a web application to display occupance and weather information for Dublin Bikes stations across Dublin City.
-The project scrapped data from JCDecauxAPI and OpenWeather API to get data bikes data for 3 months.
+* The project scraped data from JCDecauxAPI and OpenWeather API to get data bikes data for 3 months.
-The Scrapper ran in an AWS EC2 instance and stored data in an AWS RDS (MySQL) An ML model was developed with data and deployed on a Flask instance.
+* The Scraper ran in an AWS EC2 instance and stored data in an AWS RDS (MySQL)
+* An ML model was developed with data and deployed on a Flask instance.